Choosing a school? You’ve got options.

 If you would like to participate in open enrollment, check with your local school district to see if this is available.
 If so, you can visit and select from a wider array of public schools.
 For example, the New York City Department of Education lists several reasons families may request school transfers.
 These include an accessibility need, a sibling being at a different school, a travel hardship or move, or a safety concern.

-You may also want to visit the New York State Education Departmen, learn about New York City’s non-resident enrollment policies, or check out our profile of one sixth-grader at a traditional public school in Buffalo, New York.
+You may also want to visit the New York State Education Department, or learn about New York City’s non-resident enrollment policies.
+You can also learn more about open enrollment at “Public Schools Without Boundaries: A 50-State Ranking.”

 You can also choose from charter schools.
 These are another type of tuition-free, public school open to all students.
 Charter schools are distinct from traditional public schools in that they have extra freedom to innovate and determine their own policies.
 As one New York City charter school parent described, “There is a tremendous amount of variety among charter schools… Shop around to find the school that is the best fit for your child’s learning needs.”